mitodl/unified-ecommerce-frontend/README.md

 ## Initial Setup

-First, ensure that you have the [Unified Ecommerce Bakend](https://github.com/mitodl/unified-ecommerce) up and running locally.
+First, ensure that you have the [Unified Ecommerce Backend](https://github.com/mitodl/unified-ecommerce) up and running locally.

 ### Configure Required Environment Variables

-Environment variables are described in detail in `env/env.defaults.public`; all env vars should have functional defaults.
+Environment variables are described in detail in `env/env.defaults`; all env vars should have functional defaults.
 However, a few dependencies to note:

 - In the Unified Ecommerce backend, `MITOL_UE_PAYMENT_BASKET_ROOT` and `MITOL_UE_PAYMENT_BASKET_CHOOSER` should point to the this repo's frontend. (e.g., `https://ue.odl.local:8072`)

+_It's easiest if the React app and the backend use the same hostname._ Otherwise, you may run into some CORS and CSRF errors.

 ### Run the app